syncfusion-content/flutter-docs/Flutter/maps/vector-layers/line-layer.md

 ## OnTap

-You can customise the tapped [MapLine] based on the index of the line using the [onTap] callback.
+You can customize the tapped [MapLine] based on the index of the line using the [onTap] callback.

 {% tabs %}
 {% highlight Dart %}